 On the Home Front: Meet Sebastian

 This is the newest member of our family: Sebastian.
-My family adopted him from fellow historical author Ella Quinn this past May and he’s been slowly making himself at home for the past four and a half months.
+My family adopted him from fellow20140916_234050_resized historical author Ella Quinn this past May and he’s been slowly making himself at home for the past four and a half months.
 The first four months he spent in the master bath where we set up an apartment for him so he could acclimate to our other three cats and one dog.
 He was standoffish until about two weeks ago suddenly he started roaming all over the house, jumping up on tables, trying to steal food from the counter.
 I guess he finally feels at home. 🙂

 I think he’s very debonair–sort of a Cary Grant of cats.
 Everyone who meets him certainly falls in love with him.